puggsoy/MiscTools/README.md

 ###CosmicBugExt
 Extracts .dat files from Cosmic Bug using .bbk files.
 More info: http://www.vg-resource.com/thread-28860.html

+###DBFCTool
+Reads in and colours .dds.gz files from Dengeki Bunko: Fighting Climax Ignition using .cg files.
+Planning to add reconstruction of the sprites.
+More info: https://www.vg-resource.com/thread-29860.html (Thread includes script to extract .pac files)

 ###FFBETool
 A tool to organise spritesheets from Final Fantasy: Brave Exvius using its .csv files.
 More info: http://www.vg-resource.com/thread-27841.html